bhagyeshagresar/myOS-from-scratch/README.md

 ## Tools used:

 1) QEMU Virtual Machine to emulate the hardware
-2) OpenSBI - I don't quite understand what this means yet
+2) OpenSBI - for the QEMU virtual machine, this acts as a BIOS